boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 This work is compatible with {{!I-D.ietf-teas-ietf-network-slices}} which defines a generic framework for network slicing built using IETF technologies.
 The  framework introduces the concept of a Network Resource Partition (NRP), which is a collection of resources identified in the underlay network.
 This framework is best suited for the WAN (provider network), using just one NRP or multiple NRPs.

-The realization that we propose is typically triggered by Network Slice Service requests.
+The realization approach described in this document is typically triggered by Network Slice Service requests.
 How a Network Slice Service request is placed for realization, including how it is derived from a 5G Slice Service request, is out of scope.
-Network Slice Service mapping considerations (e.g., mapping between 3GPP to IETF service parameters) are discussed in {{?I-D.ietf-teas-5g-network-slice-application}}.
+Network Slice Service mapping considerations (e.g., mapping between 3GPP to IETF service parameters) are discussed, e.g., in {{?I-D.ietf-teas-5g-network-slice-application}}.

 A brief 5G overview is provided in {{sec-5g-overview}} for the reader's convenience.
 The reader may refer to {{TS-23.501}} or {{5G-Book}} for more details about 3GPP network architectures.